Scenic view of the Aegean Sea framed by traditional white buildings in Naoussa, one of the best coastal towns in Paros Greece

 Where to Eat in Paros

 Markakis – a quintessential seafood dinner right on the sand, where you can dine just feet from the water.
-The fresh catch of the day is always a great choice.
+Try the fresh catch of the day.

 Mario Restaurant – a fine dining waterfront restaurant where you can watch the fishing boats come in while dining.